Paint Pots Kootenay National Park Trail Guide

 Paint Pots Trail Logistics

-On-leash dogs are allowed on the Paint Pots hiking trail, but mountain bikes are not.
+On-leash dogs are allowed on the Paint Pots hiking trail, but e-bikes and mountain bikes are not.
 There are toilets in the parking lot, but none on the hiking trail.

 You won’t get cell service for the entirety of your hike, so don’t count on it for your safety.